pyotrbells/CptS-223-Spring-2021/README.md

 # CptS-223-Spring-2021
-Hello, welcome to repo of Amy Nguyen :D \n
+## Hello, welcome to repo of Amy Nguyen :D
-This is repo for CptS 223, Spring 2021 \n idk whats happening but im trying my best! \n
+## This is repo for CptS 223, Spring 2021
+### idk whats happening but im trying my best!